Recreational Fishing Surveys

 Access Point Angler Intercept Survey

-From Maine through Mississippi, the in-person Access Point Angler Intercept Survey is conducted with recreational anglers as they complete their fishing trips.
+From Maine through Mississippi and in Hawaii, the in-person Access Point Angler Intercept Survey is conducted with recreational anglers as they complete their fishing trips.
 (From Maine through Virginia, this survey also includes an at-sea headboat sampling program.)
 Field interviewer assignments are drawn from an online database of public fishing access sites, which are clustered by geographic location and site pressure, or the estimated number of anglers expected to fish at a particular site during a particular time.
 Fishing access sites are crossed with a date-time calendar so that each sampled unit consists of a specific site-day-time combination.

 During each APAIS interview, state samplers record the: